Eronred/landing-starter-kit-nextjs-tailwind/README.md

 # Next.js Landing Page Starter Kit

-This is a robust starter kit for building landing pages using Next.js 14, Tailwind CSS with TypeScript, and Framer Motion.
+A starter kit for building landing pages using Next.js 14, Tailwind CSS with TypeScript, and Framer Motion.

 ## Features